 Students are paid twice a month.
 The payroll schedule for the academic year can be found on my.Lakeland.edu under the "Employee Info" tab.
-Lakeland College requires mandatory direct deposit for all employees.
+Lakeland University requires mandatory direct deposit for all employees.
 To set up direct deposit, a voided check or banking document with routing and account numbers and account type is required.

 After I've been hired for an on-campus position, what must I do to start working?

 Once you have been hired, your supervisor will notify Student Employment.
 Student Employment will then contact you via your Lakeland email to setup an appointment to complete paperwork.
 You will need to bring the following documents to this appointment:

 Students are not able to start working in their on-campus position until this paperwork has been completed.
 Student Employment is located in the lower level of the William A. Krueger building in office LL14 and is open from 8:00 AM to 4:30 PM Monday through Friday.